ssnkhan/adversarial-threat-modelling/README.md

 # Intelligence-Led Adversarial Threat Modelling with VECTR

 More and more organisations are beginning to realise the value of ATT&CK.
-But how can you bring your teams together to help nurture, develop and deploy a framework which consistently yields results?
+But how can you bring your teams together to help develop and nurture an operational  framework which consistently yields results?

 This presentation details the approach developed by the Cyber Threat Intelligence team of a global bank, and how it worked together with defensive and offensive teams to deliver a compelling solution to uplift the organisations' security posture; one adversarial TTP at a time.